 Includes developing, maintaining and communicating the department's policy and instructional material, such as operational and corporate policies, scientific advice, departmental guidelines and work instructions, and associated training development and delivery.
-Examples include responding to changes in importing country requirements, developing or revising policy processes and instructional material.
+An example is responding to changes in importing country requirements, developing or revising policy processes and instructional material.